 There were bureaucrats who worked their way up from the bottom, building a record of good work.
 And there were bureaucrats who, enjoying the patronage of high officials, started at the top and settled comfortably into a lower rung on the career ladder.
 Suiryou definitely belonged in the latter category.

 Hisho’s overt show of scorn aroused a brief look of displeasure on Suiryou’s face.
-But the perfunctory smile soon returned.
+The perfunctory smile soon returned.
 “I haven’t been on the job that long, you see.
 Of course I understand the scope of my responsibilities and have been learning the ins and outs as quickly as I can.
 Still, hardly in time for the upcoming ceremonies.
 I apologize for putting you in a tight spot, for not being my usual tactful self.
 This time, you see, it would be best left in your capable hands.”

 “I certainly have every intention to help out anyway I can.
 And yet, I’ve been at this job for a long time and have run short of ideas of late.
 Truth be told, I have been thinking of asking for a transfer or a leave of absence.”